larbisahli/image-crawler/README.md

 image-crawler will download an image using the URL or Data URL and upload it to a s3 bucket with a 16px placeholder version for the Nextjs image component.

-Download and upload image using a url:
+Download and upload an image using the url:

 ```javascript
 // server.js